 Containers and jars should be clean and at ambient temperature.
 No pre-heating is necessary.

-Many fragrances and essential oils work in CB-135, especially those designed for soy wax in general.
+Due to its advanced technology, it is very important to work with the fragrance manufacturer to use fragrances specifically designed for and tested in CB-XceL.
+Please do not assume that a fragrance working in any other wax (soy or paraffin) will automatically work in CB-XceL.
 Recommended maximum scent load is about 12%.
 To minimize scent loss, add scent prior to pouring but at a wax temperature no less than 135°F (57.2°C).
 Accommodate for temperature drop due to the addition of the cooler scent when targeting the pour temperature.
 Optimum hot scent throw is achieved with a full diameter burn pool at a depth of ¼ to ½ inch (0.6 to 1.3 cm).
 Some scents may react poorly causing bleed, objectionable frosting, or poor flame quality.
 Try a different scent or manufacturer to correct that occurrence.

 Example: An Apothecary jar with a diameter of 4 inches (10.2 cm) should achieve a burn pool depth of ¼ to ½ inch (0.6 to 1.3 cm), side to side, within about 4 hours.